Dr. Murphy of the Medical University of South Carolina has no relevant financial relationships to disclose.)

 This article includes discussion of extracorporeal membrane oxygenation, extracorporeal life support, and ECMO.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-• Extracorporeal membrane oxygenation is an effective therapy for hypoxic respiratory failure due to reversible pulmonary disease in neonates.
+• ECMO is an effective therapy for hypoxic respiratory failure due to reversible pulmonary disease in neonates.

-• It has been used as an adjunctive therapy for the management of neonates with congenital cardiac defects and for neonates requiring emergency cardiopulmonary support.
+• ECMO is also utilized as adjunctive therapy in the management of neonates with congenital cardiac defects and for neonates requiring emergent cardiopulmonary support.

 Historical note and terminology

-In the past, various investigators have attempted to provide extracorporeal circulation to support patients with cardiorespiratory problems.
-Gibbon, who began work on extracorporeal circulation in 1937, is considered the father of the cardiopulmonary bypass.
+In the past, investigators have attempted to provide extracorporeal circulation to support patients with cardiorespiratory problems.
+Gibbon, who began work on extracorporeal circulation in 1937, is considered the father of cardiopulmonary bypass.
 Over the next 20 years, the technique was further refined.
 In the 1950s it was applied mainly to infants and children requiring surgery for congenital heart disease but with poor results.
 It was not until the mid-1960s that prolonged extracorporeal circulation was attempted in humans, with the first successful report by Hill and colleagues in 1972 (Bartlett 1993).
-Bartlett is credited with pioneering the technique to successfully provide ECMO support for neonates with hypoxic respiratory failure.
-In 1976 he reported the first neonatal patient who survived ECMO, named “Esperanza” - meaning “hope” - by the nurses.
-There are now 223 ECMO centers in the world that contribute ECMO data to the International Registry of Extracorporeal Life Support Organization (ELSO).
-The Extracorporeal Life Support Organization registry provides ECMO centers each year with the international and center-specific ECMO outcome data for neonatal, pediatric, and adult cases.
+Bartlett is credited with pioneering the technique to successfully provide ECMO for neonates with hypoxic respiratory failure.
+In 1976 he reported the first neonatal patient who survived ECMO, named “Esperanza” (meaning “hope”) by the nurses.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.